Pete Astudillo: 1993–94: Separation from Selena y Los Dinos, Como Nadie, and Amor Prohibido

 At the 1994 BMI Latin Music Awards, Astudillo won Songwriter of the Year.
-At the Tejano Music Awards, Astudillo and A.B. continued to be snubbed from Songwriter of the Year honors–a move criticized by Cabrera, who credited them as key contributors to Selena's works.
+At the Tejano Music Awards, Astudillo and A.B. continued to be snubbed from Songwriter of the Year honors, which was criticized by Cabrera, who credited them as key contributors to Selena's works.
 Astudillo co-wrote "Amor Prohibido" and "Bidi Bidi Bom Bom" for Selena's Amor Prohibido (1994), which became the two most popular tracks off the album.
 Astudillo remarked that co-writing "Bidi Bidi Bom Bom", was one of the best memories he shared with Selena.
-"Amor Prohibido" peaked at number one on the Billboard Hot Latin Songs chart the week ending June 11, 1994, and remained atop the chart for nine consecutive weeks becoming the most successful US Latin single of 1994.
+"Amor Prohibido" peaked at number one on the Billboard Hot Latin Songs chart the week ending June 11, 1994, and remained atop the chart for nine consecutive weeks, becoming the most successful US Latin single of 1994.
 "Amor Prohibido" was certified 7× platinum (Latin) by the RIAA.
 "Bidi Bidi Bom Bom" peaked at number one on October 29, 1994, and was certified 9× platinum (Latin) by the RIAA.
 Other tracks Astudillo wrote or co-wrote for Amor Prohibido include "Techno Cumbia", which was certified platinum (Latin), and "Si Una Vez" which was certified 3× platinum (Latin).

-To promote Como Nadie (1993), Astudillo embarked on a tour in West Texas through eastern New Mexico.
+To promote his album Como Nadie (1993), Astudillo embarked on a tour in West Texas through eastern New Mexico.
 The single, "Piquito de Oro", made its debut at number six on the indie Tejano Singles music chart in Texas on the week ending April 7, 1994.
 The following tracking week, it peaked at number two.
 Astudillo's mother, Paz Astudillo, died on April 11, 1994.
 "Piquito de Oro", as well as the album's other singles; "Vas a Llorar", "Ganar O Perder", and "Acaso No Soy", were receiving considerable airplay in Texas.
-"Vas a Llorar" utilizes the backdrop of raindrops as a symbol of someone crying.
+Maldonado wrote how the track, "Vas a Llorar", utilizes the backdrop of raindrops as a symbol of someone crying.
 The track debuted at number nine on the indie Tejano Singles music chart on the week ending June 2, 1994, it peaked at number two behind "Amor Prohibido" on the week ending July 3.
 "Vas a Llorar" reached the top 15 of the US Radio y Musica magazine's top Latin songs in Florida.
 Cortes Gonzalez felt that "Vas a Llorar" is a testament to Astudillo's talent as a songwriter and performer.